Mindfulness for Recovery Support

 Boosting Sleep and Overall Well-Being

-Stress and trauma often disrupt sleep.
-Mindfulness improves rest by:
+Stress and trauma can unsettle sleep.
+Mindfulness may help you rest better by:

-- Pre-Sleep Rituals: Body scans before bed calm racing thoughts.
+• Pre-Sleep Rituals: Body scans before bed may help calm racing thoughts.

-- Reducing Rumination: Observing thoughts without entanglement eases nighttime worry.
+• Reducing Rumination: Observing thoughts without entanglement may ease nighttime worry.

 Mindfulness for recovery isn’t a cure, but it supports your brain’s natural healing.
 Specifically, it:

-- Breaks Automatic Patterns: Mindfulness interrupts addictive or trauma-driven reactions, creating space for new choices.
+• Interrupts Automatic Patterns: Mindfulness can interrupt addictive or trauma-driven reactions, creating space for new choices.

-- Boosts Interoception: Practices like body scans reconnect you with bodily sensations, helping you notice hunger, fatigue, or emotions early.
+• Builds Interoception: Practices like body scans may help you reconnect with bodily sensations, helping you notice hunger, fatigue, or emotions early.

 Mindfulness-Based Techniques for Healing